birdie1/victron/README.md

 See [https://community.victronenergy.com/questions/93919/victron-bluetooth-ble-protocol-publication.html](https://community.victronenergy.com/questions/93919/victron-bluetooth-ble-protocol-publication.html)
 for more information about how to activate the new gatt protocol with the beta firmware.

-The new script connect, gathering the data once and then disconnect on Bluetooth BLE.
-Other Bluetooth stuff is still supported by the script.
+The Bluetooth-BLE (new gatt protocol) and the serial protocol works quiet stable.
+The normal bluetooth protocol is the hardest to implement.
+Many values are still missing.

 More features will be added soon.